and the following desires:

 *Currently on loan to http://www.americandeathparty.com/take-action/ to help their cause.

 Trained in graphic design and painting I spent several years doing gig posters, sign painting and murals.
 Being for-hire ran it's course and I wanted to explore making my own goods and find a way to share them affordably.
 I was gifted a screen printing press by a kind soul in 2008 and a neighborhood/community print shop was the obvious evolution.
 Several Bloomington-inspired T-shirts emerged while the equipment was shared with others.

-As life moved forward, my love for letterpress---an older form of relief printing--- expanded.
+Over the next couple years my love for letterpress (an older form of relief printing) expanded.
 I had learned a moderate amount at IU a decade before but I lacked the experience in a modern day letterpress shop.
-So for the next 3 years I visited my old professor, 1040 miles away, on a regular basis to help keep his shop in order.
-I began acquiring equipment in 2011, opened my own retail shop and rooted myself in 2 different artist communities over the next 5 years.
-Many life lessons and 3 moves later, I am now happily out of the public eye and onto the land where I live.
-Slowly but surely I am renovating an unfinished garage into a private studio for letterpress and screen printing equipment.
+For the next 3 years I visited my former professor, 1040 miles away, on a regular basis to help keep his shop in order.
+I began acquiring equipment in 2011, opened my own retail shop and rooted myself in 2 different artist communities over the next several years.